Arlo and Janis by Jimmy Johnson for March 06, 2016

 19. Missing large

-choirmaster Premium Member over 8 years ago
+choirmaster Premium Member almost 9 years ago

 I swear that Jimmy Johnson is peeking in our window.
 This happened to us within the last week.
 The ongoing story line about A & J’s evolving interpersonal relationship also parallels ours.